UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 Again, the values of the input parameters are available in environment variables.
 This script writes the values of the input parameters of the `connectTo` interface to the file `qiskit_app/.env`.
 The Qiskit application can then read these values from the file.

+### 6. Tips and tricks

+**Access input parameters of source and target nodes:**
+In an implementation artefact of a `connectTo` interface you can prefix environment variables with `SOURCE_` or `TARGET_` to specify whether you want the input parameter of the source or target node respectively.
+This helps in cases where the source and target node have an input parameter with the same name.

+**Ways to debug implementations:**
+- Enter the container and execute the implementation manually
+- Write debug information (logs) to a file, then copy that file from the container to your disk